Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 We start with a change list, i.e. things that might have changed since our last build.
 The prototypical example is a list of changed files from a file-watching daemon.
 The alternative is scanning all the files for changes on startup.
 This can take several minutes with a hashing algorithm or a few seconds with modtimes.

 First we process the change list into a list of possibly-changed keys.
-There are many various options (digest, modtime, etc.), so we need a hash table that maps key writes to all the thunks with key reads, really a filename->(set of thunk) table.
+There are many various options (digest, modtime, etc.), so we need a hash table that maps key writes to all the tasks with key reads, really a filename->(set of task) table.

 So in our build example, we would go from "main.c" to "cc main".
-Next we want load the other thunks "run main", "run prog", "ld".
-The first two are the ancestors of the thunk; we have to load the parent to see its synchronization operation and thus the order of execution.
+Next we want load the other tasks "run main", "run prog", "ld".
+The first two are the ancestors of the task; we have to load the parent to see its synchronization operation and thus the order of execution.
 But we don't have to load any children of the parents.
-So we just need a thunk->(thunk parents) map to find all the parents.
+So we just need a task->(task parents) map to find all the parents.

-We also have to load "ld"; this is done by looking up the writes of "cc main" in the filename->thunk table.
-We need to load thunks that read from the writes during execution, in case they are different from the recorded writes.
+We also have to load "ld"; this is done by looking up the writes of "cc main" in the filename->task table.
+We need to load tasks that read from the writes during execution, in case they are different from the recorded writes.

-Note that we'll always load the initial thunk, because we load the chain of parents.
-So after everything is loaded, execution can start from the initial thunk as normal, no need for a topological sort like in Tup.
-The difference is that we may have unloaded thunks as children; we do not want to execute these.
+Note that we'll always load the initial task, because we load the chain of parents.
+So after everything is loaded, execution can start from the initial task as normal, no need for a topological sort like in Tup.
+The difference is that we may have unloaded tasks as children; we do not want to execute these.
 But to keep the keystate consistent we need to be able to modify the keystate as though they were executed.
-In particular for each thunk we need the list of all the writes performed by the thunk and its children.
-But the thunk itself already stores the writes in its ThunkRecord; so computing the total writes is a matter of combination, ``Total = Thunk // Union(Children)``, where ``//`` is record update.
+In particular for each task we need the list of all the writes performed by the task and its children.
+But the task itself already stores the writes in its TaskRecord; so computing the total writes is a matter of combination, ``Total = Task // Union(Children)``, where ``//`` is record update.
 These write lists can be precomputed during the initial run.
 Storing them efficiently with fast access is a little tricky since there is a lot of copying in the lists.
-For now I'll store the full write list for each thunk, compressed, but there is probably a persistent data structure (`tree <https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree>`__\ ?) that can efficiently re-use the data from other thunks while maintaining performance.
-At the other extreme we can just regenerate all the write lists by walking the thunk records, so these write lists can be cached and expired using LRU or something.
+For now I'll store the full write list for each task, compressed, but there is probably a persistent data structure (`tree <https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree>`__\ ?) that can efficiently re-use the data from other tasks while maintaining performance.
+At the other extreme we can just regenerate all the write lists by walking the task records, so these write lists can be cached and expired using LRU or something.
 We also need to store the list of acquire/release lock operations, but most programs don't use locks so this will be small.

-The write lists can also be used as an incomplete check for data races; if after executing a thunk A, A has read a key from the global/shared keystate with a value different from the local keystate passed into the thunk (state passed into the parent thunk P // modifications of P // modifications synced in from synchronization operation of P), then a thunk not in the execution history of A must have modified the key - since this execution could have been delayed by the scheduler, it is a read-write data race.
+The write lists can also be used as an incomplete check for data races; if after executing a task A, A has read a key from the global/shared keystate with a value different from the local keystate passed into the task (state passed into the parent task P // modifications of P // modifications synced in from synchronization operation of P), then a task not in the execution history of A must have modified the key - since this execution could have been delayed by the scheduler, it is a read-write data race.
 Similarly in the union of the children, if there are differing values among the children then there is a write-write data race.

-Anyway, the recorded state also records if the key is damaged and the thunk that regenerates it.
-So we can use this during our damage simulation to load in damaged thunks when referenced and re-run them if necessary.
+Anyway, the recorded state also records if the key is damaged and the task that regenerates it.
+So we can use this during our damage simulation to load in damaged tasks when referenced and re-run them if necessary.

 Cleaning
 ========

-When we re-execute a thunk, it is a good idea to restore the state of the outputs of the thunk to their original state (typically deleting them).
-Also at the end of the run we should garbage collect any unused thunks from the old run by deleting their outputs.
+When we re-execute a task, it is a good idea to restore the state of the outputs of the task to their original state (typically deleting them).
+Also at the end of the run we should garbage collect any unused tasks from the old run by deleting their outputs.
 Also in (hopefully rare) cases we want to delete all the outputs regardless of status.

 -c, --clean, --remove